A Hybrid Quantum-Classical Method for Electron-Phonon Systems: Results

 To determine the quantitative accuracy of our hybrid quantum algorithm, we compare the converged ground state for each set of model parameters against the NGSED solutions.
 The accuracy of the latter has been benchmarked by ED and DQMC\,\cite{wang2020zero, costa2020phase, wang2021fluctuating}.
-We parameterize the error using the infidelity, defined as $1-F$ with the fidelity $F = \left|\langle \Psi_{\rm VQE} | \Psi_{\rm ED}\rangle\right|^2$.
 As shown in Fig.~\ref{fig:phase_diagram}\textbf{e}, the infidelity map suggests that even the largest error is in the single-digit percentage range, at most $0.03$.
+These errors do not change significantly with increasing system size, as outlined in the ``Scaling in circuit depth and system size'' subsection.
 Interestingly, the most accurate solutions (with infidelity of order $10^{-5}$) are obtained near the boundary of the CDW and AFM phases, i.e., along the diagonal $u \approx 2 \lambda$.
 In this regime, the finite-system solution is more metallic, due to the delicate balance between the electronic repulsion and phonon-mediated attraction.
 Therefore, the true ground state of systems near the phase boundary can be efficiently captured with a Slater determinant prepared by Givens rotations\,\cite{ortiz2001quantum,wecker2015solving,verstraete2009quantum,jiang2018quantum}.
 In contrast, the infidelity increases when the system evolves into CDW or AFM states, although the NGS-VQE algorithm yields quantitatively accurate results throughout the phase diagram.
 This observation is contrasting the intuition that the AFM or CDW states are more classical.
 Instead, these states are cat states in these small and low-dimensional systems.
 An accurate representation of these highly-entangled states with long-range correlations, therefore, requires deeper quantum circuits and, accordingly, more gates.
-The dependence on circuit depth will be discussed in Sec.~\ref{sec:scaling}.
+The dependence on circuit depth will be discussed in the ``Scaling in circuit depth and system size'' subsection.
 This sensitivity of the simulation accuracy to the model parameters is also reflected by the error of the ground-state energy, as shown in Fig.~\ref{fig:phase_diagram}\textbf{f}.